sv1sjp/NextCloudTalkAutomationBot/README.md

 ## 🔧 Technical Details
 ### Logging
-All bot activity is logged with a timestamp and command details to the `nextcloudtalkbot.log` file.
-This helps track how the bot is being used and troubleshoot any issues.
+All bot activity is logged with a timestamp and command details to the `nextcloudtalkbot.log` file in order to track how the bot is being used and find potential issues.

 ### Security Considerations
 The bot uses **environment variables** to store sensitive information like your **Nextcloud** credentials.
 Ensure that you handle these credentials securely and avoid hardcoding them in your scripts.

-Additionally, the bot sends requests to **Nextcloud Talk** using **HTTPS**, ensuring secure transmission of data.

 ---

 ## 🤝 Contributing